US stocks point to rebound following plunge

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In Asia, Japan's Nikkei lost 0.6 percent, the Hang Seng in Hong Kong dropped 0.7 percent and China's Shanghai Composite edged 0.1 percent higher.
+In Asia, Japan's Nikkei ended the day down 0.6 percent, the Hang Seng in Hong Kong closed up 0.3 percent and China's Shanghai Composite finished the session up 0.4 percent.

+In Europe, London's FTSE added 0.3 percent, Germany's DAX climbed 0.8 percent and France's CAC gained 0.6 percent.

 The Associated Press contributed to this article.